ARMargolis/melanoma-pytorch/README.md

 # Directories
 data:
--labels: csv files containing the labels and metadata of the images
+-labels: csv files containing the labels and metadata of the images (train.csv, test.csv)
--jpeg: the jpeg folder from the kaggle dataset (we will operate on the jpeg) --train
+-jpeg: the jpeg folder from the kaggle dataset (we will operate on the jpeg)
---test
+--train: training images
+--test: testing images
 model: model architechtures, utils, torch.Datasets/DataLoaders
 scripts: training scripts
 notebooks: place to store notebooks and experiments